-Hey lady, you’ve got important work to do in the world.
+You’ve got important work to do in the world.

-It’s kind of a waste of energy.
+You’re draining your life force.
 And it’s time to make a change.

 My name is Casey Berglund.
 I am a Registered Dietitian, certified yoga teacher, media spokesperson and the founder of Worthy and Well, but really, I am a woman on a mission to empower other smart, soulful ladies to release the food fight and the body bashing, so they have more energy for creating a life that they love.
 And making a difference in the process.